steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 However, I find the standard image and text tasks boring.
 I like solving new problems, and I like neural networks because they can be applied to anything.
 So I craft brew my own micro-datasets.
 Since my datasets are small, I limit myself to problems that are slightly more manageable than your run-of-the-mill Van Gogh-style portrait generation project.

 Fortunately, the problem at hand is relatively simple (or so one would think), so a small dataset should suffice.
-On top of that, it’s a very visual problem, so generating data and evaluating the neural networks should be easy… given a mouse, a pair of eyes, and the right tools.
+On top of that, it’s a very visual problem, so generating data and evaluating the neural networks should be easy… given a mouse, a pair of eyes, and the right tool.

 #### The Test UI

 I had the perfect UI already.
 I’d built it to tweak the parameters of my brute-force algorithm and see the effects in real time.
 It didn’t take me long to convert it into a [UI for generating training examples](/pytorch-and-coreml-test-ui/).
 I added the option to specify where I thought runs should split.
-And with a few clicks of the mouse and a `JSON.stringify` call I had enough of a dataset to jump into Python.

 ![](../images/pytorch-and-coreml/test-ui-nn.png)
 <figcaption><a href="/pytorch-and-coreml-test-ui/">Test UI</a> with manually-entered splits, and red boxes around incorrect predictions.</figcaption>

+With a few clicks of the mouse and a `JSON.stringify` call, I had enough of a dataset to jump into Python.

 > ##### Parcel
 > As an experienced web developer, I knew building this UI as a web app with React was going to be easy.
 However, there was one part I was dreading, even though I’ve done it dozens of times before: configuring [Webpack](https://webpack.js.org).
 So I took this as an opportunity to try [Parcel](https://parceljs.org).
 Parcel worked out-of-the-box with zero configuration.
 It even worked with TypeScript.
 And hot code reload.
 I was able to have a fully working web app faster than it would take me to type `create-react-app`.